 - A foreign trust distribution

-3. What is the Source of the Gift?
+What is the Source of the Gift?

 The source of the gift will determine the proper reporting requirements.

-Alternatively, if you received two gifts from the same person each valued at $55,000 USD, then you would have to report the total amount of $110,000 in foreign gifts.
+Alternatively, if they received two gifts from the same person each valued at $55,000 USD each, then they would have to report the total amount of $110,000 in foreign gifts.

 Foreign Corporation of Foreign Partnership

 The threshold requirements for having to file a gift received from a foreign corporation or foreign partnership is significantly lower than it is for a foreign person.